 - 14 The Reasonable Alternatives and Preferred Alternative are not expected to require the acquisition/use - of property from Segar Memorial Park.
-Neither are they expected to alter the operations of, or accessto, the park. - 17 None of the Build Alternatives encroach on the Middle Mississippi River National Wildlife Refuge. - 18 However, the USFWS' acquisition boundary for planning purposes, extends a to the existing Chester - 19 Bridge.
+Neither are they expected to alter the operations of, or access to, the park. - 17 None of the Build Alternatives encroach on the Middle Mississippi River National Wildlife Refuge. - 18 However, the USFWS' acquisition boundary for planning purposes, extends to the existing Chester - 19 Bridge.
 None of this land is in the USFWS acquisition process.
 The acquisition boundary was developed - 20 on the basis of USFWS' determination of greatest need and highest potential for restoration.
 However, - 21 the refuge system only purchases land from willing sellers, thus no impacts are expected. - 22 The Preferred Alternative would not reuse the existing Chester and Horse Island Chute Bridges.
 The only - 23 Reasonable Alternative that would reuse the existing bridges is the Rehabilitate the Existing Alternative - 24 (R-2), which uses a one-way couplet configuration (where a modified version of U-1 or U-2 is used along - 25 with the existing Mississippi River bridge rehabilitated to maintain its historic integrity).
 This alternative - 26 can eliminate the need to close the crossing during the rehabilitation work; however, it does not - eliminate the need for a temporary flood wall along Route 51.
-Section 2.3 includes a discussion of - 28 decision-making that resulted in the selection of the Preferred Alternative. - As part of this project, MoDOT requested reuse proposals for the Chester and Horse Island Chute - 30 Bridges.
-No reuse proposals were received.
-MoDOT has determined that the bridges cannot be reused - 31 by non-MoDOT entities.
-Consequently, MoDOT has undertaken the necessary Section 106 review and - 32 consultation.
-This process is discussed in Sections 3.6.1 and 4.12.
-This project meets all of the - 33 applicability criteria set forth in the Nationwide/Programmatic Section 4(f) Evaluation for Projects that - 34 Necessitate the Use of Historic Bridges.
-The development and evaluation of alternatives is sufficient to - 35 conclude that there are no feasible and prudent alternatives to the use of the historic bridges.
-The - 36 project also includes all possible planning measures to minimize harm.
-The programmatic worksheet is - 37 included as Appendix G. - 38 Relative to the archeological sites on Mississippi River bluff south of Chester, an evaluation was - conducted to investigate avoidance.
-Ultimately, the Preferred Alternative was modified to avoid impacts to the archaeological sites.
+Section 2.3 includes a discussion of - 28 decision-making that resulted in the selection of the Preferred Alternative. - 29 Interest in the reuse of the existing bridges for aesthetic, recreational, and bicycle/pedestrian purposes - 30 has been expressed during the public involvement process.
+Pursuant to MoDOT policy, the existing - 31 Chester Bridge was made available for donation.
+Proposals for the reuse of the Chester Bridge were due - 32 by December 31, 2018; however, no proposals were submitted by the deadline.
+The Horse Island Chute - 33 Bridge was given an exemption from the marketing requirement.
+It is a bridge type that is aesthetically - 34 not likely to be selected for relocation and its existing location in a notch of the Bois Brule Levee means - 35 project's Purpose and Need could not be met while the Horse Island Chute Bridge remains in place. - 36 Finally, this bridge is eligible for the National Register of Historic Places under Criterion A for Commerce. - 37 Relocation of the bridge would remove the bridge from its association - 38 MoDOT has determined that the bridges cannot be reused by non-MoDOT entities.
+Consequently, - 39 MoDOT has undertaken the necessary Section 106 review and consultation.
+This process is discussed in - 40 Sections 3.6.1 and 4.12.
+This project meets all of the applicability criteria set forth in the - 41 Nationwide/Programmatic Section 4(f) Evaluation for Projects that Necessitate the Use of Historic - 42 Bridges.
+The development and evaluation of alternatives is sufficient to conclude that there are no - 43 feasible and prudent alternatives to the use of the historic bridges.
+The project also includes all possible - 44 planning measures to minimize harm.
+The programmatic worksheet is included as Appendix G.

+- 1 Relative to the archeological sites on Mississippi River bluff south of Chester, an evaluation was - 2 conducted to investigate avoidance.
+Ultimately, the Preferred Alternative was modified to avoid impacts - 3 to the archaeological sites.
 See Section 2.4 for more details.

-41 3.5.3 Aviation
+4 3.5.3 Aviation